-- < continue our marketing and selling efforts for the commercial launch of Gvoke; - < continue our research and development efforts; - < seek regulatory approval for new product candidates and product enhancements; and - < continue to operate as a public company.
+- incur transaction and integration costs related to the acquisition of Strongbridge; - continue our marketing and selling efforts related to commercialization of Gvoke; - continue our research and development efforts; - seek regulatory approval for new product candidates and product enhancements; and - continue to operate as a public company.

-We began our field launch of Gvoke in January 2020 and have not yet generated significant product revenue from sales of Gvoke.
+We began our field launch of Gvoke in January 2020 and have not yet generated a profit.
 We may continue to seek public equity and debt financing to meet our capital requirements.
 There can be no assurance that such funding may be available to us on acceptable terms, or at all, or that we will be able to commercialize our product candidates, if approved.
 In addition, we may not be profitable even if we commercialize any of our product candidates.